CamKeys-Git/neuralNetwork/README.md

 ## Neural Network Using MatLab

 This is a number classifier that uses a "vectorized implementation" of the regularized cost function and gradient to classify (recognize) handwritten numbers.
+I worked on this project as part of the Machine Learning course through Coursera by Stanford Online.

 To get stared, load the dataset containing 5000 images of handwritten digits.